Simhyeon/r4d/docs/meta.md

 $todo_end()

 ### Imminent

+* [ ] If condition should be trimmed?
+	* [ ] Values that expect specific form: such as boolean or enum variants is better trimed by default.
+* [ ] Let macro leveas newline? what?
+	- More specifically consume newline doesn't affet inside macro arguments
+	- God damn...
+	- This is because body is parsed as chunk, the reason why body parse works in chunk level is to make chunk(define body) literal.
+That every character inside define is displayed as it is.
+Therefore, there are lines inside definition body thus, no consume line.
+It's like invoking multiple macros inside a single line.

 * [x] Empty name is not handled by error behaviours
 * [x] Forline what? -> Still utilizes $: syntax